photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 !!! tldr ""
-    If *read-only mode* is enabled, all features that require write permission to the *originals* folder
-    are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
-Set `PHOTOPRISM_READONLY` to `"true"`
-    in `docker-compose.yml` for this.
-In addition, you can [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3)
-    so that writes are also blocked by Docker.
+    When *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
+To do this, set `PHOTOPRISM_READONLY` to `"true"` in the `environment` section of your `compose.yaml`[^2] file.
+You can additionally [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.

 ##### /photoprism/storage